nodejs/node/doc/api/crypto.md

 behaves as if [`keyObject.export()`][] had been called on its result.
 Otherwise, the respective part of the key is returned as a [`KeyObject`].

-It is recommended to encode public keys as `'spki'` and private keys as `'pkcs8'` with encryption for long-term storage:
+When encoding public keys, it is recommended to use `'spki'`.
+When encoding private keys, it is recommended to use `'pks8'` with a strong passphrase, and to keep the passphrase confidential.

 ```js
 const { generateKeyPairSync } = require('crypto');